portrait machupicchu

 The mountains around Machu Picchu

-The mountain of Huayna Picchu that is in the background of the citadel can give you a better perspective.
-This peak is about 8,923 feet high, that is, about 2,720 feet above sea level.
-Although there is also Machu Picchu Mountain, another of the peaks that offer wonderful views of the site.
-Both mountains are quite high and can give us an idea about the altitude of Machu Picchu.
-The two mountains can be climbed on beautiful hiking trails.
-But these must be reserved in advance next to the entrances to the citadel.
-The mountain of Machu Picchu is about, 10111 feet high, that is, about 3082 meters above sea level.
-So it is located about 650 meters above the Inca citadel.
+There is also Machu Picchu Mountain, another peak offering beautiful site views.
+Both mountains are pretty high, which gives us an idea of Machu Picchu’s altitude.
+The two mountains can be climbed on attractive hiking trails, but these must be reserved in advance next to the entrances to the citadel.
+The mountain of Machu Picchu is about 10,111 feet high, about 3,082 meters above sea level.
+So, this mountain is about 650 meters above the Inca citadel.

-Wiñay Wayna mountain is located southeast of Machu Picchu, with an altitude of 8,654 feet high.
-Inca agricultural terraces divided into two parts (high and low) are located in its slope.
+Wiñay Wayna Mountain is southeast of Machu Picchu at an altitude of 8,654 feet.
+Inca agricultural terraces are divided into two parts (high and low) on its slope.
 On the side of them, an Inca water channel flows down until the mountain bottom.
-If you take the Inca Trail, you will see them, just a few meters before you arrive at Machu Picchu citadel.
+If you take the Inca Trail, you will see them just a few meters before you arrive at Machu Picchu Citadel.

 Cusco altitude